-Citizen Space includes a PDF document embedder which can be accessed from the rich text (or WYSIWYG) editor from any consultation.
+Citizen Space includes a PDF document embedder which can be accessed from the rich text (or WYSIWYG) editor from any activity.
 This provides in-built document display functionality within the application for PDF documents.
 It is also possible to use a third-party document viewer such as Google Viewer to embed documents.

 Where can I use this functionality?

 The document embedder can be used anywhere there is a rich text editor available.
-This includes the consultation overview page and within the survey questions themselves.
-A great way of ensuring that consultations are interesting and engaging is to include documents between the actual consultation questions themselves.
+This includes the overview page and within the survey questions themselves.
+A great way of ensuring that activities are interesting and engaging is to include documents between the actual questions themselves.
 This can be achieved through the addition of an 'additional text' component or alternatively a 'fact bank'.
 Documents embedded between a question and the answer component can for example, provide useful context for respondents.

 How do I upload a document into my rich text editor?